Coastal Craft : Where did you get your start and why?

 CC: What’s your go to board to shape & surf in the PNW?

 Ha-ha!
 All of them!
 This summer with the crowds, something like a 9’ 4” performance long board, 7’6’’ mid-legnth, if the waves have some angle to them than a 6’ 0” Double Wing Squash Grovler

 CC: What draws you to this event?

 Being able to support our local surf community, isn’t that what it’s all about?

 CC: What do you want visitors to take away from this event?

 I want surfers from all levels to feel like they can grow more in tune with what they’re riding through custom ordering hand shaped surfboards to their desires or needs.
 (Let’s think outside of the box but build within)

-Jared will be shaping a Plug Model mid length for this year’s Virtual Coastal Craft event!
+Jared will be shaping a Mid length live for this year’s Coastal Craft event!